crystalglewis/crystalglewis/healthcare_claim_operations_analysis/README.md

 ## Sample SQL Queries

-SQL was used to aggregate claims performance metrics, identify operational bottlenecks, and evaluate SLA performance across claim types, regions, and error categories.
+SQL was used to aggregate claims data and calculate performance metrics used in the dashboard.
+These queries summarize operational trends such as claim volume, SLA performance, and the impact of claim errors.

-Below are representative queries used to generate the analysis behind the dashboard.
+Below are examples of queries used to support the analysis.

 ---

 ### Weekly Claim Volume and SLA Performance

-This query aggregates claims received by week and calculates the average SLA rate to track operational performance over time.
+To monitor operational trends, I aggregated claim volume by week and calculated the average SLA compliance rate.

 ```sql
 SELECT